jennapierce/Software-Engineering/Importing-VM.md

 You can pick up the container from wherever you downloaded it.
 Be sure to give any necessary path before the name.

 `docker import /Users/adwolfe/Downloads/cat1-Phase0-container.tar`

+*If you attempt the import on Windows using a Bash shell rather than CMD, a path to the file will not work.
+It may work if you have the tar file in the current directory, but it's most reliable to use a CMD prompt for the import.*

 This import will succeed, blurting out a long hashcode ID.
 This ID is an (unnamed) image.
 Find it with